Wah Chang Corporation

 Wah Chang Corporation was an American manufacturing company in the metal or alloy industry based in Albany, Oregon in the United States.
-Since 2014, it is a business unit of ATI.
+Since 2014, it has been a business unit of Allegheny Technologies and makes corrosion-resistant metals, such as hafnium, niobium, titanium, vanadium, and zirconium.

 History

-In 1916 (some sources say 1914), Chinese American mining engineer Kuo-Ching "KC" Li, Sr. founded the company in New York state, under the name Wah Chang Trading Corporation.
+In 1916 (some sources say 1914), Chinese American mining engineer Kuo-Ching "KC" Li Sr. founded the company in New York state, under the name Wah Chang Trading Corporation.
 Wah Chang is Cantonese for "fortunate enterprise" or "great development".
 This expanded as an international tungsten ore and concentrate trading company.
-Li remained with the company until his death in 1961, serving as president until 1960 and then board chairman.

 In 1946, the company built a plant in Union City, New Jersey.

 In the 1950s, it was also operating tungsten mines in Calento, Nevada, and near Bishop, California.

-In 1953, Stephen W. H. Yih, who had Master's Degrees in Electrical Engineering and Mechanical Engineering, was hired by Wah Chang Trading Corporation in New York to head up the Titanium Project.
+In 1953, Stephen W. H. Yih, who had master's degrees in Electrical Engineering and Mechanical Engineering, was hired by Wah Chang Trading Corporation in New York to head up the Titanium Project.

-In 1955, Kuo-Ching Li, Sr., Founder of the Wah Chang Trading Corporation, New York, sent his top engineer, Stephen W. H. Yih to the Titanium Development Plant to learn how to make Titanium.
+In 1955, Kuo-Ching Li Sr., Founder of the Wah Chang Trading Corporation, New York, sent his top engineer, Stephen W. H. Yih to the US Bureau of Mines Titanium Development Plant in Boulder City NV to learn how to make the metal.
 This is where he met Wing Muin Mark, who was directing operations at the Titanium Development Plant.
 Within one year, Mark and Yih collaborated to produce the highest purity titanium in the world.

 In 1956, the Energy Commission (AEC) contracted with Wah Chang to operate the U.S. Bureau of Mines zirconium plant in Albany, Oregon, to develop high-purity zirconium for use in the United States Navy's nuclear program.
 After Wah Chang was granted an additional two-year contract, it decided to build its own zirconium production facility.

-In May 1956, the Albany, Oregon based Wah Chang Corporation hired Wing Muin Mark, as its 2nd employee behind Yih.
+In May 1956, the Albany, Oregon-based Wah Chang Corporation hired Wing Muin Mark, as its second employee behind Yih.
 Mark was tasked with designing the plant and production equipment and supervising operations for the new Zirconium plant.
 Wah Chang began construction of its new plant in August.
 And on Christmas Day 1956, just four months later, the first commercially produced batch of Zirconium sponge was pulled from the reduction furnaces at the new production facility.
 Mark later developed the processes for making high-purity Hafnium and Titanium.

+Li remained with the company until his death in 1961, serving as president until 1960 and then board chairman.